If Your Company’s Idea of Teamwork is BS, Here’s How to Fix It

 5. Listen and learn: Always work off team feedback.
 This helps build a sense of unity and an amazing sense of momentum, as kinks are worked out on the fly.
 Make the impact known as soon as it happens.

 For structured feedback on a work in progress, take a page from the design world and try sparring (wooden sword optional).
 It’s a safe way for teammates to challenge each other’s ideas and push each other to deliver their best work.
+Keep in mind that, when soliciting feedback from the introverts at work, they might be more comfortable giving their feedback in writing.
 And of course, there’s the team retrospective – not just for software teams anymore.

 “Teamwork” Does Not Equal “Working in Groups”